melissadiep94/covid19-project/README.md

 2. Research Q2 - Bar graphs and linear regressions support that there is a moderate correlation between hospitalizations and cases
    *  We can see from the bar graph and consolidated panda dataframe that counties with the fewest # of cases have the lowest # of hospitalizations (i.e. Salem), however it is a bit unexpected that Passaic has the most # of hospitalizations at 40, since 4 other counties had more # of cases.
 Other factors must have contributed to Passaic's high # of hospitalizations.
    *  Also, the linear regression shows a moderate correlation with an r-squared of 0.62.
 Passaic can also be seen as an outlier in this visualization, as this point is the most out of alignment with the line plot.
-3. Research Q3 - We built a series of linear regression graphs by county in NJ.
-Our hypothesis assumes that there is a negative linear relationship - when vaccinaction increases in numbers, the number of cases decreases.To show possible relationship between vaccination and the number of the cases of COVID two counties were chosen based on percentage of vaccinated people of total population in the county (results as in June 2021).
-    * The county with the highest percentage of vaccinated people - Morris County (67% vaccination iniciated, 61% completed, 10% cases of total population).
-Linear regression and Pearson's correlation coeffient showcases strong linear relationship by the value of r, 0.867 and coefficient 0.98.
-However, the number of cases is flat starting at some point, and if it continues in that direction - it means, statistically, that even if we increase the number of the vaccinated people , the number of cases will not increase.
-    * The county with the least percentage of vaccinated people - Cumberland County (47% vaccination initiated, 39% vaccination completed and 11.5% cases of total population).
-Linear regression and Pearson's coefficient showcases a stronger positive linear relationship ( r value is 0.97 and coefficient has value 0.99) than Morris County.
-We can also notice the flattening in the data.

-    ***Based on plots and line equations, with correlation coefficients calculated we can say there was a positive linear correlation between vaccination and the number of cases.
-However, the eventual flattening of the linear regression visualations and the stronger linear relationships for the least vaccinated vs most vaccinated county may indicate that vaccinates do result in fewer cases over time.
+3. Research Q3 - Based on plots and line equations, with correlation coefficients calculated we can say there was a positive linear correlation between vaccination and the number of cases.
+However, the eventual flattening of the linear regression visualations and the stronger linear relationships for the least vaccinated (Cumberland) vs most vaccinated (Morris) county may indicate that more vaccinations do result in fewer cases over time.
 However, we should consider broader analysis and functions in this scenario to correctly observe and predict future scenarios.***